Lancaster County Courthouse (Pennsylvania)

-The Lancaster County Courthouse is an historic, American courthouse building that is located in Lancaster, Lancaster County, Pennsylvania.
+The Lancaster County Courthouse is an historic courthouse building that is located in Lancaster, Lancaster County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1978, and is a contributing property to the Lancaster Historic District.

 History and architectural features

 The original building was built between 1852 and 1855 and was designed by Philadelphia architect Samuel Sloan (1815–1884).
 The north wing was added between 1896 and 1898; the low flanking wings on either side of the exterior staircase were added between 1926 and 1927.
 These later additions were designed by Lancaster architects James H. Warner and C. Emlen Urban, respectively.
 It is an important example of the Romanesque Revival style.

-It was added to the National Register of Historic Places in 1978, and is a contributing property to the Lancaster Historic District.